OussamaBenSlama/OussamaBenSlama/README.md

     <img src="https://media.giphy.com/media/IThjAlJnD9WNO/giphy.gif" width="250">
 </p>

-<h2 align="center"><b>I'm passionate about absorbing knowledge🧠, gaining experience👨‍🏭, collaborating🤝, and building amazing products that people love to use🌍!</b></h2>
+<h2 align="center"><b>I love building apps that solve problems</b></h2>

-I enjoy working with technologies like ReactJS, React-Native, Next.js, and Django.
+I enjoy working with technologies like ReactJS, Next.js, and Django.
+I'm also exploring the exciting world of computer vision and its transformative impact on robotics 🤖.

 - 🔭 I'm the Founder of [Mentorini](https://mentorini.tn/), an application dedicated to helping Tunisian students succeed in their education and start their careers.
 - 🔍 I have two live apps: